Western Institute of Nursing New Scholar Award

-Award Summary: The WIN New Scholars Award supports the development and enrichment of new scholars being prepared to join the Alaska nursing workforce.
-The award recognizes the contributions of new scholars by providing them with an opportunity to travel to a premier nursing research conference in the Western Region; The Western Institute of Nursing's (http://winursing.org?query=home) annual communicating nursing research conference taking place in a major city in the Western United States.
+Award Summary: The WIN New Scholar Award supports the development and enrichment of new scholars being prepared to join the Alaska nursing workforce.
+The award recognizes the contributions of new scholars by providing them with an opportunity to travel to a premier nursing research conference in the Western Region; The Western Institute of Nursing (http://www.winursing.org/) annual communicating nursing research conference taking place in a major city in the Western United States.
 The new scholar will participate in the proceedings by presenting the results of an innovative and notable research/scholarship project as either a poster or podium presentation and be mentored by a more experience nurse research/leader throughout the conference.

-Eligibility: At the time applying for this competitive award, those eligible must be either a student in good standing enrolled in the UAA Baccalaureate or Graduate nursing program or they must have successfully completed a baccalaureate or gradate project/thesis within the last two semesters.
+Eligibility: At the time applying for this competitive award, those eligible must be either a student in good standing enrolled in the UAA Baccalaureate or Graduate nursing program or they must have successfully completed a baccalaureate or graduate project/thesis within the last two semesters.